BlueDragonX/qbin/NOTES.md

 Phase 1 Features
 ----------------
-* device on an API implementation
+* decide on an API implementation
   - JSON is suitable
   - HTTP?
 How do we secure this?
 Easy to implement.
   - BSD socket?
 How do we implement this?
 Easy to secure.